SA9102/SA9102/README.md

 ### [Book Logger](https://github.com/SA9102/Book-Logger)

 ***Create records of books you have read, are reading, or currently want to read.***

-- Express for routing
-- MongoDB for storing the data (Mongoose as the ODM)
-- Passport.js for authentication
-- Responsive on mobile and tablet.

 <a href="https://skillicons.dev">
   <img src="https://skillicons.dev/icons?i=js,express,mongodb,css" width="100" />